arthur-conde/genshin-impact-feedback/README.md

   - Let us store more original resin
     - Total original resin and resin refresh rate should grow with AR
   - Give us something to do once the world is free from enemies and there is no resin
-- Weekly bosses shouldn't have a resin cost.
+- Remove resin cost for weekly bosses
   - Implement a token system
     - Every weekly reset, you are given x tokens which are used to collect rewards
     - 1 token per boss available
-      - As of 1.3, 1 each for Andrius, Dvalin, and Tartaglia
+      - As of 1.5, 1 each for Andrius, Dvalin, Tartaglia, and Azhdaha
-    - Challenge any combination of the bosses, or challenge the same boss 3 times
+    - Challenge any combination of the bosses, or challenge the same boss 4 times
 - Add condensed resin as a reward for completing all 4 turning in daily commissions.
 - Add fragile resin as a reward for completing 5 days of cumulative daily commissions
 - Battle Pass rewards after level 50